mlcommons/ck/README.md

+Collective Knowledge Infrastructure and Repository is a tiny Python app without any extra dependencies to:

+* preserve, organize, share and reuse your local research artifacts and workflows;
+* quickly prototype research ideas from shared components;
+* reproduce and crowdsource experiments;
+* apply predictive analytics;
+* and enable interactive graphs and articles.

-Collective Knowledge Infrastructure - enabling open, collaborative and reproducible experimentation, knowledge sharing and predictive analytics.
+Our long term goal is to enable truly open, collaborative and reproducible research, experimentation, knowledge sharing and predictive analytics.

 Documentation, demo, CGO/PPoPP artifact evaluation and video